 Interest rate swap settlement income

-Net gain on disposal of property, equipment, and operating entities
+Net loss on disposal of property, equipment, and operating entities

 Income before provision for income taxes

 Operating Income per Share